ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

   w:
   :  The "w" parameter specifies a time window.
      Its syntax is a "time-window" defined in {{time-window}}.
+  s:
+  :  The OPTIONAL "s" parameter specifies a throttling scope,
+     that is whether the quota information apply to the issued request, to the resource or to the entire service.
+     Its value is a String (Section 3.3.3 of {{SF}}) containing a URI-reference (Section 4.1 of {{URI=RFC3986}}).

 Other parameters are allowed and can be regarded as comments.
 They ought to be registered within the "Hypertext Transfer Protocol (HTTP) RateLimit Parameters Registry",